fabiencrassat/cv-with-nuxt/README.md

     yarn validate:pages
     ```

-The source code of the pages from `src/pages` for each languages are output in `build/html-pages`.
+The source code of the pages from `src/pages` for each language is output in `build/html-pages`.

 If there are some exceptions to exclude, add entries in `config/validators.config.js`.